Waziup/WaziGate/README.md

 You can now extract the SD card from your PC and insert it into the Raspberry PI.
 You should also connect the RPI to your PC by Ethernet cable.
 SSH into the PI.
-Password is `raspberry`
+Password is `raspberry`:
 ```
 ssh pi@raspberrypi.local
 ```
-Then run the follwoing code on your raspberry pi terminal:
+Then download and install WaziGate with the following command on the RPI terminal:
 ```
 curl -fsSL https://raw.githubusercontent.com/Waziup/waziup-gateway/master/setup/get_waziup.sh | bash
 ```

 This will take a while.
 Time to grab a cup of tea.
 Once finished, the pi will be rebooted and then pulls the containers and set up everything, then reboots again.
-Then you can access your Wazigate UI on http://wazigate.local/
+Then you can access your Wazigate UI on http://wazigate.local/ !

 Develop
 -------